tigerbeetle/tigerbeetle/docs/README.md

 cluster](./getting-started/single-binary.md), and try [creating accounts and transfers using the CLI](./getting-started/cli-repl.md).

-## Building on TigerBeetle
+## Developing on TigerBeetle

-Read more about [Building on TigerBeetle](./develop/README.md) to understand the data model, learn how to integrate TigerBeetle into your system, and see some advanced design patterns.
+Read more about [Developing on TigerBeetle](./develop/README.md) to understand the data model, learn how to integrate TigerBeetle into your system, and see some advanced design patterns.